henrikfroehling/Trakt.NET/CONTRIBUTING.md

 ### **First off, thank you for considering contributing to** [Trakt.NET](https://github.com/henrikfroehling/Trakt.NET)**.**

-[Trakt.NET](https://github.com/henrikfroehling/Trakt.NET) is an open source project and there are many ways to contribute, from writing new examples or improving existing ones, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into [Trakt.NET](https://github.com/henrikfroehling/Trakt.NET).
+[Trakt.NET](https://github.com/henrikfroehling/Trakt.NET) is an open source project and there are many ways to contribute, from improving the documentation, submitting bug reports and feature requests or writing new feature implementations which can be incorporated into [Trakt.NET](https://github.com/henrikfroehling/Trakt.NET).

 **Please do not use the issue tracker for support questions.** If you have questions regarding on how to use the library, [start a discussion](https://github.com/henrikfroehling/Trakt.NET/discussions).